dolev31/Object-Detection---YOLO/README.md

 ### Executing program

 * Segmenting a video
+     * Your video file should be located in a "videos" directory
 ```
 python video.py --video_file_name videos\[your_video_name] --model_path models\[your_model_name]
 ```

 * Segmenting a video with evaluation
+     * Your video file should be located in a "videos" directory
+     * Your label direrctory should consists two sub-directories: tools_right & tools_left
 ```
 python video.py --video_file_name videos\[your_video_name] --model_path models\[your_model_name] --video_labels_path [path_to_label_dir]
 ```

 * Segmenting an image
+     * Your image file should be located in a "images" directory
 ```
 python predict.py --image_file_name images\[your_video_name] --model_path models\[your_model_name]
 ```